ACCLE123/PolySearch/README.md

 # PolySearch 🔍

-**Turn every Google search into a prediction opportunity.**
+<strong><em>Search the World.
+See the Odds.</em></strong>

-PolySearch is a Chrome extension that bridges search intent with Polymarket’s prediction reality.
+PolySearch is a Chrome extension that bridges search intent with Polymarket's prediction reality.

 ---